Single-pixel imaging of a translational object

 and the Hadamard coefficient can be calculated by:

-The displacement of the object can be calculated by Eq.(\ref{eq:cmpdx}), and then the displacement of the current frame can be determined.
-At the same time, four binary Fourier basis patterns, one Hadamard basis pattern, and the corresponding five single-pixel detection values are obtained for each frame which could be used for the final imaging procedure.
-The displacement of the object during the pattern modulation is equivalent to that the object is static and the pattern moves in the opposite direction to the object motion, then the object image can be reconstructed from the recorded single-pixel values and transformed patterns when transformed patterns are sufficient.
-The process of transforming pattern is shown in Fig.\ref{fgr:fig2}.
-Total variation augmented lagrangian alternative direction algorithm (TVAL3)\cite{li2013efficient} is an efficient and widely used compressed sensing\cite{donoho2006compressed,candes2008introduction,duarte2008single} algorithm.
-The TVAL3 solver can be adopted to reconstruct the object using the transformed patterns sequence and corresponding single-pixel detection values.
+The displacement of the object can be calculated by Eq.~(\ref{eq:cmpdx}), and then the displacement of the current frame can be determined.
+In addition, four binary Fourier basis patterns, one Hadamard basis pattern, and the corresponding five single-pixel values are obtained for each frame, which can be used in the final imaging procedure.
+We normalize the measured values by the total light intensity of each frame to mitigate the influence of non-uniform illumination during the object movement.
+For the six patterns of each frame, the corresponding single-pixel detection values are marked as $I_i (i=1,2,3,4,5,6)$. $I_5$ and $I_6$ are the intensities of two differential Hadamard patterns, and the sum of them is the total intensity of the frame.
+The normalized value $\Tilde{I_i}$ can be expressed as:

+The displacement of the object during the pattern modulation is equivalent to that the object being static and the pattern moving in the opposite direction to the object's motion.
+The object image can be reconstructed from the recorded single-pixel values and transformed patterns when transformed patterns are sufficient.
+The process of transforming patterns is shown in Fig.~\ref{fgr:fig2}.
+The whole pattern of the moved object requires reverse translation according to the calculated relative displacement.
+The total variation augmented lagrangian alternative direction algorithm (TVAL3)\cite{li2013efficient} is an efficient and widely used compressed sensing\cite{donoho2006compressed,candes2008introduction,duarte2008single} algorithm.
+The TVAL3 solver can be employed to reconstruct the object using the transformed pattern sequence and corresponding single-pixel values.